- Terms & Conditions of CARTERS Website

-15.4 The Supplier agrees to indemnify Carters against all liability, loss, damages, and costs arising out of any claim, settlement, or proceedings brought by any third party against Carters where use or development of any Intellectual Property constitutes an infringement of copyright or any other Intellectual Property rights or a third party.
+15.3 The Supplier agrees to indemnify Carters against all liability, loss, damages, and costs arising out of any claim, settlement, or proceedings brought by any third party against Carters where use or development of any Intellectual Property in the Goods constitutes an infringement of copyright or any other Intellectual Property rights of a third party.

 16. Termination and Force Majeure

-16.1 Carters may terminate this Agreement by written notice to the Supplier if the Supplier breaches any material obligation of the Supplier under this Agreement or any Order and in Carters’ reasonable opinion that breach is not capably of being remedied or, if the breach is capable of being remedied, the Supplier fails to remedy that breach to Carters’ satisfaction within 48 hours after notice has been given by Carters, requiring such breach to be remedied.
+(ii) if the breach is capable of being remedied, the defaulting party fails to remedy that breach to the non-defaulting party’s satisfaction within 48 hours after notice has been given requiring such breach to be remedied.